 - Nidaros Pilgrimsgård in Trondheim

-In Sweden and Norway the 3G networks (and 4G in certain places) are well-developed along the trail.
+In Sweden and Norway the 4G network are well-developed along the trail.
 Several places of accommodation also offer wi-fi to guests and wi-fi is also available at tourist offices.

 Norway: Ambulance 113, Police 112, Fire services 110